 Warm BLT Potato Salad

 Do you recognize these babies?
 They’re potatoes.
-They haven’t been on the scene much lately, having taken a multi–decades beating from low-carb advocates, some of whom put potatoes on the same level as sugar.
-Indeed, they’ve gotten themselves an unfortunate reputation.
-All this is probably not helped, mind you, by the fact that the lionshare of potatoes in this country come out of deep fryer in the form of chips and french fries.
+They haven’t been on the scene much lately, having taken a beating from low-carb advocates, some of whom put potatoes on par with sugar.
+Indeed, they’ve acquired an unfortunate reputation, not helped by the fact that most potatoes in this country get served up as chips or french fries.

-I’d sort of forgotten about potatoes myself, busy exploring other starches for my “Year of Whole Grains” series.
-So when a pound of Yukon Golds showed up in my CSA box recently, I peered in and thought, “hey there, stranger.”
-I piled the potatoes straight away into a saucepan to cook.
-Once drained, I made a warm salad with shallots, Dijon, vinegar and olive oil.
+To be honest, I’d sort of forgotten about potatoes myself, so when a pound of Yukon Golds showed up in my CSA box recently, I peered in and thought, “hey there, stranger.”
+I piled them straight away into a saucepan to cook.
+Once drained, I made a warm salad with shallots, Dijon, vinegar, and olive oil.
 It was perfection that I ate standing up — fork to pot to mouth, repeat (don’t tell my kids) — thinking all the while, “why have potatoes become the bad boy of the farmers’ market?”

 Two weeks after the “potato salad in a pot” incident, another bag of spuds showed up in my CSA, a pound of fingerlings.
 This time I added just-ripe cherry tomatoes, fresh basil, and crumbled bacon to my original mix.
 And this time, I managed to get the salad into a bowl and myself into a chair before digging in.